Azure/azure-sdk-for-js/sdk/storage/storage-blob/README.md

 ### Compatibility

-This SDK is compatible with Node.js and browsers, and validated against LTS Node.js versions (>=6.5) and latest versions of Chrome, Firefox and Edge.
+This library is compatible with Node.js and browsers, and validated against LTS Node.js versions (>=6.5) and latest versions of Chrome, Firefox and Edge.

 #### Compatible with IE11